Atithi Tum Kab Jaoge?: Reception

 The film received average to good ratings from the critics.
 Taran Adarsh from Bollywood Hungama rated it 3.5 out of 5, and claimed that the film was "fun" and "frolic" for all.
 Komal Nahta gave it 3/5 and explained how it should be acclaimed for its family love, and the great message at the end.
 [The Times of India] gave it 3.0 out of 5 and claimed that the film was Neat subtle and softly funny.

 Box office

 Atithi Tum Kab Jaoge had an "average" opening at the box office, and took about a 35% opening, which is a typical trend for films in the family comedy/drama genre.
 The collections picked up through good word of mouth and sustained well at the box office for eight weeks despite competition from other films and IPL cricket tournament held during the same time.
-The film worked well with family audiences but did not find a large youth audience.
-The film did a domestic gross of ₹ 390 million.
-It was declared an average grosser by Box Office India.
+The film worked well with family audiences The film did a domestic gross of ₹ 390 million.
+It was declared commercial success by Box Office India.